top of page

 Bird Watching in Ria Formosa Natural Park

-Another essential factor of Ria Formosa Natural Park is that it is a veritable paradise for bird-watching enthusiasts, as it is home to more than 200 bird species.
+Another essential factor about Ria Formosa Natural Park is that it is a veritable paradise for birdwatchers, home to more than 200 bird species.
 Containing lagoons, salt marshes, and barrier islands makes habitat choice perfect for various birds."

 Its extraordinary environmental setting of lagoons, marshlands, and islands of salt helps to create the ideal surroundings for birds of many species.
-This Park has been widely known for its importance as a stopover for bird migration between Europe and Africa.
+This Park is well known for its importance as a stopover for migratory birds between Europe and Africa.

 Prime Bird-Watching Locations